jwarz/data-scientists-tools/intermediate_r/readme.md

 <sup>Created on 2022-01-19 by the [reprex
 package](https://reprex.tidyverse.org) (v2.0.1)</sup>

+`for` loops can also be used for matrices.
+Let’s put that to a test in the next exercise.

 ## Loop over a matrix

 In your workspace, there’s a matrix `ttt`, that represents the status of